jxtngx/NeMo-lab/README.md

 # Concepts

-NeMo Lab is inspired by [NeMo tutorials](https://docs.nvidia.com/nemo-framework/user-guide/latest/nemotoolkit/starthere/tutorials.html), the [TensorRT-LLM quick start](https://nvidia.github.io/TensorRT-LLM/quick-start-guide.html), and [`openhackathons-org/End-to-End-LLM`](https://github.com/openhackathons-org/End-to-End-LLM), of which the later follows the below shown pipeline for instruction tuning and deploying a Llama variant:
+NeMo Lab is inspired by [`NeMo tutorials`](https://docs.nvidia.com/nemo-framework/user-guide/latest/nemotoolkit/starthere/tutorials.html), the [`TensorRT-LLM quick start`](https://nvidia.github.io/TensorRT-LLM/quick-start-guide.html), and [`openhackathons-org/End-to-End-LLM`](https://github.com/openhackathons-org/End-to-End-LLM); of which the later follows the below shown pipeline to guide hackathon participants through instruction tuning and deploying a Llama variant:

 ```mermaid
 flowchart LR
 id1(data processing) --> id2(model development) --> id3(model deployment)
 ```

+> [!NOTE]
+> When appropriate, we will use scripts and recipes provided in [NVIDIA/NeMo/scripts](https://github.com/NVIDIA/NeMo/tree/main/scripts)

 ## Data Processing

-We will use the [openassistant-guanaco](https://huggingface.co/datasets/timdettmers/openassistant-guanaco) dataset for instruction tuning.
-The dataset will be processed according to the procedure shown in [`openhackathons-org/End-to-End-LLM`](https://github.com/openhackathons-org/End-to-End-LLM).
+We will use a dataset presecribed in the NeMo tutorials for instruction tuning.
+The dataset will be processed according to the procedure shown in any complementary script or tutorial that accompanies that dataset.

 > [!NOTE]
-> Refer to the [data processing tutorial](./docs/1-data-processing.md) for a detailed walk-through.
+> Refer to the [data processing tutorial](./docs/1-data-processing.md) for a detailed walk-through

 ## Model Development

 We will use NeMo to tune a Llama variant on the instruction tuning dataset.

 > [!NOTE]
-> Refer to the [model development tutorial](./docs/2-model-development.md) for a detailed walk-through.
+> Refer to the [model development tutorial](./docs/2-model-development.md) for a detailed walk-through

 ## Model Deployment

-We will use [TensorRT-LLM](https://github.com/NVIDIA/TensorRT-LLM) and [Triton Inference Server](https://github.com/triton-inference-server/server) to deploy the tuned model.
+We will use NeMo interfaces to export models for inference with [TensorRT-LLM](https://github.com/NVIDIA/TensorRT-LLM) and [Triton Inference Server](https://github.com/triton-inference-server/server).

 > [!NOTE]
-> Refer to the [model deployment tutorial](./docs/3-model-deployment.md) for a detailed walk-through.
+> Refer to the [model deployment tutorial](./docs/3-model-deployment.md) for a detailed walk-through

 ## Additional Concepts